Nelsonimasme/-Spotify-2023-Global-Music-Trends-Analysis-/README.md

 6. **Cross-Platform Opportunities**

    * Since tracks also appear in Apple, Deezer, and Shazam charts, target songs with cross-platform traction for higher playlist impact.

+7. **Artist Streams:**
+Future playlists and promotions should prioritize high-performing artists like **The Weeknd, Taylor Swift, and Ed Sheeran**, while also exploring opportunities to boost visibility for rising artists with strong streaming momentum.

 ---